2022–23 Taoyuan Leopards season

-The 2022–23 Taoyuan Leopards season was the franchise's 2nd season, its second season in the T1 League.
-The Leopards were coached by Liu Chia-Fa in his second year as their head coach, with Su Yi-Chieh as their general manager.
+The 2022–23 Taoyuan Leopards season was the franchise's second season, its second season in the T1 League.

+The Leopards were coached by Liu Chia-Fa in his second year as their head coach.
 On December 19, 2022, Su Yi-Chieh announced that he resigned from general manager.
 On December 21, the Leopards named Chang Chien-Wei, the chief executive officer of the Taoyuan Leopards, as their interim general manager.
 On March 24, 2023, the Leopards named Liu Chia-Fa as their player development and skills consultant, and hired John Bennett as their new head coach.